tonyscottpage/site/_posts/2014-08-18-inspired-by.markdown

 ![](/libb/images/guy_garvey.png)

 This line speaks about how modern life is, including many people I talk to in the workplace.
 But right now this is August - my sacred time to reconnect with what matters most.
-I'm making lists of what lights me up ready to re-prioritise for the autumn., and an unexpected topic keeps coming up in the list: "today's workplace".
+I'm making lists of what lights me up ready to re-prioritise for the autumn, and an unexpected topic keeps coming up in the list: "today's workplace".

 Alongside the obvious differences in working hours and remote-working, is an emerging big new one: the sharing and collborating economy.
 Of course this would bring a quite different answer to the age-old question leaders have to ask: how do we bring the best from others?